 The Company is exposed to counterparty risks and liquidity risks including, but not limited to: (i) through Investees that experience financial, operational or other difficulties, including insolvency, which could limit or suspend those Investees' ability to perform their obligations under agreements with the Company, cause the lenders of the Investees to enforce the Company's guarantee of such Investees' debt obligations, if any, or result in the impairment or inability to recover the Company's investment in an Investee; (ii) through financial institutions that may hold the Company's cash and cash equivalents; (iii) through companies that have payables to the Company; (iv) through the Company's insurance providers; and (v) through the Company's lenders, if any.
-For example, if PharmHouse is unable to meet its obligations pursuant to the PharmHouse Credit Agreement, as amended, and the guarantees of the Company and CRC are enforced, the Company's business, financial condition and operations could be adversely affected.
 The Company may also be exposed to liquidity risks in meeting its operating expenditure requirements and complying with affirmative covenants it has provided in certain agreements in instances where cash positions are unable to be maintained or appropriate financing is unavailable.
 These factors may impact the ability of the Company to obtain loans and other credit facilities in the future and, if obtained, on terms favourable to the Company.
-If these risks materialize, the Company's operations could be adversely impacted and the price of the Subordinated Voting Shares could be adversely affected.
+If these risks materialize, the Company's operations could be adversely impacted and the price of the Common Shares could be adversely affected.